 We have put the required preparatory work in and have developed an in-depth understanding of the impact of the UP system and UPC on our clients.
 Thus, we are fully prepared to advise and support you in carving out your individual strategy, as well as – if necessary – litigate, both nationally and before the UPC.

-In addition to this, a core group of our patent attorneys and consulting team have come together to form a highly specialised UPC team, offering tailored workshops from early 2022 to put you in the best position to tackle your future strategy and approach.
+In addition to this, a core group of our patent attorneys and consulting team have come together to form a highly specialised UPC team to put you in the best position to tackle your future strategy and approach.

 Our team of patent attorneys is based in offices across the UK, plus Germany, France and Luxembourg, with decades of experience in patent litigation.